kreier/study/markdown/14_2Ch/README.md

 Any negative circumstances of childhood need not prevent us from coming to know God and serving him.
 A positive influence Josiah may have had during his early years could have come from his repentant grandfather, Manasseh.
 Whatever positive influences Josiah might have had eventually produced fine results.
 So it can be with us.

+#### 2Ch 34:18, 30, 33—Reading the Bible and meditating on it can affect us profoundly (w05 12/1 21 ¶10)

+Reading God’s Word and meditating on what we read can affect us profoundly.
+Does not reflecting on the account of the kings in the Davidic line encourage us to imitate the examples of those who made Jehovah their confidence and avoid the conduct of those who did not?
+Second Chronicles stimulates us to give our exclusive devotion to the true God and remain faithful to him.
+Its message certainly is alive and exerts power.—Hebrews 4:12.

 ## 2 Chronicles 35

 ```